 APP_w304 Camera blocked or blinded Clean camera or wait for it to regain visibility

-One or more of the vehicle cameras is blocked or blinded due to external conditions.
-When the cameras cannot provide accurate visual information, some or all Autopilot features may be temporarily unavailable.
+One or more of the vehicle cameras has limited visibility, or no visibility at all, due to external conditions.
+When the cameras on your vehicle cannot provide accurate visual information, some or all Autopilot features may be temporarily unavailable.